dotchev/node-timers/README.md

 Evaluate timer performance in Node.js.

 Have you ever wandered which is more efficient strategy to handle item expiration in node?
-- use a separate timer for eachitem
+- use a separate timer for each item
 - use one timer to check all items regularly

 Here we have two scripts that test these two approaches.